NutcoinOrg/nuts/README.md

 **Nuts (NUTS) <> Nuts404 (NUTS404)**

-Nuts404 is built on a generic abstract contract called **W404** based on OpenZeppelin libraries (ERC-20, ERC-721, DoubleEndedQueue) and inspired from Pandora "ERC"404 experimental format.
+Nuts404 is built on a generic simple abstract contract called **W404** based on OpenZeppelin libraries (ERC-20, ERC-721, DoubleEndedQueue) and inspired from Pandora "ERC"404 experimental format.

 **WARNING**: Current implementation of wrapping & unwrapping does not guarantee to get back to the same ERC-721 token(s) initially deposited.
 As unwrapping is implemented to withdraw the Nuts ERC-721 token(s) corresponding to the tokenId(s) stored on the back of the queue.